Garmin GPS Devices:

 Garmin Edge x30 or newer

 Garmin introduced a completely broken high contrast mode - that washes out the colors of the maps.
 Either disable the high contrast mode on the map visibility section.
 Or delete the \Garmin\MapThemes\Mountain.kmtf (sometimes also called \Garmin\MapThemes\Mountains.kmtf ) file (back it up if you think you ever want to use that mode.
-Since the newest firmware in July 2021 you need to enable classic mode -
+Since the newest firmware in July 2021 you need to enable classic mode becaus kmtf files will be restored on boot.

-- Classic: This shows the OpenMTBMaps / VeloMaps as intended, however POI are now shown from Edge profile.
-Better is removing of the kmtf files if they are not auto restored (then you would need to put an empty kmtf).
+Classic: This shows the OpenMTBMaps / VeloMaps as intended, however POI are now shown from Edge profile.

 Garmin Mapsource 6.16.3 or newer (Windows based PC/Wine/ Mac) Mapsource compatible - I recommend using 6.16.3.
 If you have not yet installed Mapsource - here is how to do it: https://openmtbmap.org/tutorials/install-mapsource/ Attention.
 Mapsource versions older than 6.16.1 do now show all streets and ways, so do not use them with the openmtbmaps.
 Also note that Mapsource does not show contourlines at the same time as the maps (Basecamp does though).